bgermann/cforms2/readme.txt

 This is an incompatibility with WordPress 4.2+ that was fixed with cformsII 14.9.3.
 Be sure to use a current version.

-= I upgraded and lost my widgets.
-What can I do? =

-Beginning with 14.6.10 WordPress 2.8 Widget API is used for cforms widgets.
-You have to recreate your widgets.
-You can find your old settings in debug output on the Global Settings Admin menu.
-Just search for widgets with your browser's search.

 = How can I contribute code? =

 Please use [GitHub pull requests](https://github.com/bgermann/cforms2/pulls).